Angling: Bait fishing

+Although all angling techniques use bait, the term "bait fishing" specifically refers to those that use edible materials (e.g. worms, insects, crustaceans and smaller bait fish) as baits.

 Lure fishing

 Lure fishing uses a type of artificial fake bait known as lure, which is usually made from inedible materials such as wood, metal and plastics.
 Unlike conventional fishing baits, lures do not emit any scent and thus cannot attract fish olfactorily, but instead using prey-like appearances, movements, vibrations, bright reflections and flashy colors to attract and entice carnivorous predatory fish into mistakenly striking.
-Many lures are equipped with more than one hooks to better the chance of anchoring into the fish's mouth, though some hookless lures are used to bait the fish nearer so it can be captured via other means such as spearing, netting/trapping or capturing by hand.
+Many lures are equipped with more than one hooks to better the chance of anchoring into the fish's mouth, though some hookless lures are used to bait the fish nearer so it can be captured via other means such as spearing, netting, trapping or capturing by hand.
 In addition to rod angling, handlining, longlining and commercial trolling also employ lure fishing.

 Lure fishing is a popular style of recreational fishing.
 When fishing, a lure angler will repeatedly cast out the lure afar and then methodically retrieves the line, pulling the lure through the water and creating vibrations, turbulent splashes and/or a popping action in the process, which imitating a small aquatic prey such as a baitfish, a drowning insect or a frog.
 A skilled angler can explore many possible hiding spots for fish through lure casting such as under logs and on flats.
 No bite indicator is used, and when the lure catches the attention of a game fish and successfully results in biting/swallowing of the lure, the angler can detect it by watching for splashes and feeling any vibrations, rod bending and changes in line tension.
 Lure fishing also typically uses relatively lightweight fishing rods coupled with baitcasting reels or spinning reels.

 Depending on the style of lure retrieval, lure fishing can roughly be separated into power fishing, which relies on more frequent and vigorous lure retrievals to increase the chance of luring fish; and finesse fishing, which focuses on the more lingered and vivid lure presentation within each cast-retrieval cycle to better entice fish.